SAP/ui5-uiveri5/docs/config/authentication.md

 * logonButtonSelector - the css selector for the submit button

 ### Custom Authenticator
-If you face an application that uses a custom authentication scheme, you could implement a custom authenticator.
-You can use one of the existing authenticators as a base and extend it with required behaviour.
-Then reference it in the 'name' parameter of your auth configuration.
+If you have an application that uses a custom authentication scheme, you can implement a custom authenticator.
+You can use one of the existing authenticators as a base and extend it with the required behavior.
+Then, reference it in the `name` parameter of your auth configuration.

-If you feel your authenticator will have wider usage, please consider contributing it by creating a PR against this repo.
+If your authenticator has wider usage, consider contributing it by creating a pull request against this repo.

-## Programatic authentication
+## Programatic Authentication
-Set 'baseUrl' to 'null' to disable automatic page loading and declartive authentication configuration.
-From the test call  `browser.testrunner.navigation.to()` with required URL.
+Set `baseUrl` to `null` to disable automatic page loading and declartive authentication configuration.
+From the test, call  `browser.testrunner.navigation.to()` with the required URL.

-You could override the default auth settings by providing an options object with the same syntax as in conf.js
+You can override the default auth settings by providing an options object with the same syntax as in the conf.js file.
 ```javascript
 browser.testrunner.navigation.to(
   '<url>',{